Dr-Fish2-0/PortholeReality-02/README.md

 Triangulation performs the actual triangulation of the stereo points

 CameraCalibration is not ran in realtime and is solely used for getting the matrices needed for position triangulation

+EditProjectionMatrix.cs is the code used by Unity3D to match the viewers perspective